 The MPO's freight planning activities are guided by the 2013 Freight Planning Action Plan and its 2019 update, and are aligned with the 2023 Massachusetts State Freight Plan and the newly released National Zero-Emission Freight Corridor Strategy.
 MPO staff plan to leverage data and stakeholder input from the updated statewide plan in regional freight planning efforts.
+In addition to this, staff aim to identify regional freight bottlenecks as part of the Freight Planning Action Plan update in FFY 2025, while building on the 2023 MassDOT Freight Plan.
 The MPO's freight planning and analysis is ongoing and conducted on a multi-year basis.
 Typical activities include

-- freight-specific studies; - data collection; - participation in working groups and coordination efforts; - research on new and evolving elements of freight planning practice; - advising MPO staff and partner agencies on freight-related elements of studies, and - supporting model development efforts related to freight.
+- freight-specific studies; - data collection; - participation in working groups and coordination efforts; - research on new and evolving elements of freight planning practice; - advising MPO staff and partner agencies on freight-related elements of studies; and - supporting model development efforts related to freight.